 I can’t bear to look.
 These are questions from the Twilight Zone.

 The first mom looks down sadly, as if she had just committed a mortal sin.
 “No. We had whole grain cereal with milk from our cow and fruit that I canned this summer.”

 Everyone looks in anticipation at the second mom who says, “Does baking homemade bread count?”
 She was serious.

 I couldn’t help but laugh hysterically, but wasn’t that the point?

 Don’t get me wrong.
 I’m absolutely thrilled that these moms have a servant’s heart and have organized their lives in such a way that they are able to lovingly feed their families and clean up after them before 7 a.m. on a Saturday morning.
 I truly imagine the same life for myself all the time.
 I really do.
 But that isn’t in my cards and I’ve come to accept that.

-No. I laughed because that 3 lb Chocolate Bar was chosen as a door prize by a woman who obviously loves chocolate and won by a mom who bakes homemade bread at 4:30 a.m. and then mops her floor.
+No. I laughed because a 3-pound Chocolate Bar was chosen as a door prize by a woman who obviously loves chocolate and won by a mom who bakes homemade bread at 4:30 a.m. and then mops her floor.
 They say you buy for others the gift you want for yourself.

 I laughed even harder as I recalled the events of that morning in my house.
 I don’t know what the other 50 moms were doing with their time before our faculty meeting, but I’m almost positive none of them were watching a soap opera and eating bon bons.
 That’s not in the mom job description.

 When we got home from the meeting, I received a follow-up email from the group leader about the meeting.
 I couldn’t resist the urge, so I responded: